-As a child, I so desperately wanted to be respected and accepted that I would go out of my way to make friends.
+As a child, I desperately wanted to be respected and accepted that I would go out of my way to make friends.

 In my late 20s, I ran into my fourth-grade teacher Mrs. Simpson at Hartsfield-Jackson Atlanta International Airport in Atlanta, Georgia.